Hong Kong: Cartels

 Similar to article 101 of the TFEU, the FCR is widely construed to capture agreements and concerted practices.
-Written and oral agreements, whether or not they are intended to be legally binding, informal agreements and 'gentlemen's agreements' are also caught.
-Collusion falling short of an actual agreement (ie, a 'meeting of the minds') may be regarded as a 'concerted practice'.
+Written and oral agreements, whether or not they are intended to be legally binding, informal agreements and ‘gentlemen’s agreements’ are also caught.
+Collusion falling short of an actual agreement (ie, a ‘meeting of the minds’) may be regarded as a concerted practice.
 As such, discussions of competitively sensitive information among competitors (eg, at trade association meetings) may fall foul of the FCR even if the competitors do not subsequently coordinate their conduct.
-In addition, the indirect exchange of such information via a common customer or supplier (so-called hub-and-spoke arrangements) can also be caught.
+In addition, the indirect exchange of such information via a common customer or supplier (hub-and-spoke arrangements) can also be caught.

 The Commission’s enforcement priorities

 According to its Enforcement Policy published in November 2015, the Commission will prioritise enforcement against conduct that is clearly harmful to consumers.
 In relation to the FCR, this includes cartel conduct and other agreements contravening the FCR causing significant harm to competition in Hong Kong, such as resale price maintenance.
-In relation to cartel conduct, the Commission is prioritising bid-rigging and market sharing, as reflected in the Commission's choice of cases to take to the Tribunal to date.
-Following its 'Fighting Bid-rigging' campaign in 2016 and 2017, the Commission launched a 'Combat Market Sharing Cartels' campaign, which took place from January to July 2018.
-Using a range of advocacy and educational initiatives (including a brochure explaining what the conduct entails and how to detect it, TV and radio advertisements, roving exhibitions and seminars), the Commission sought to raise public awareness of the conduct and its harmful nature as well as to strengthen detection.
+In relation to cartel conduct, the Commission is prioritising bid-rigging and market sharing, as reflected in the Commission’s choice of cases brought to the Tribunal to date.
+Following its ‘Combat Market Sharing Cartels’ campaign in 2018, the Commission launched a ‘Report Anti-competitive Conduct’ campaign in August 2019.
+Throughout 2018 and 2019, the Commission continued its district outreach, which included briefings on building renovation and management.
+Using a range of advocacy and educational initiatives (including a brochure explaining what the conduct entails and how to detect it, newsletters, TV and radio advertisements, a micro-movie, roving exhibitions and seminars), the Commission sought to raise public awareness of the conduct and its harmful nature as well as to strengthen detection.

 The Commission’s statistics on types of conduct

-As of the end of March 2018, the Commission had received approximately 2,900 complaints and enquiries since full commencement of the CO in December 2015.
-Of these, 789 were received during the 1 April 2017 to 31 March 2018 financial year.
-Approximately 56 per cent of the complaints relate to the FCR (ie, cartels and other anticompetitive agreements).
-The Commission escalated 36 cases for further assessment, some of which have proceeded to formal, in-depth investigations.
+As of the end of March 2019, the Commission had received approximately 3,603 complaints and enquiries since full commencement of the CO in December 2015.
+Of these, 709 were received during the 1 April 2018 to 31 March 2019 financial year.
+The majority of the complaints relate to the FCR (ie, cartels and other anticompetitive agreements), and the Commission escalated 28 cases for further assessment, some of which have proceeded to formal, in-depth investigations.